 7.1 Teachers assess children's work in Geography by making assessments as they observe them working during lessons or when they mark their work.
 Teachers will record any significant observations and evaluations on the flipchart planning or in their day books.
 Children also receive verbal feedback about their work and how it can be improved as the lesson progresses.
-We hold assessment records centrally which teachers update regularly.
-The assessment records identify whether children are working at age expected levels, above age-expected levels or below.
+We hold assessment records centrally on Arbor which teachers update regularly.
+The assessment records identify whether children are working at age expected levels, working towards age expected levels or working at greater depth.
 These records are passed on to the next class teacher to inform their planning.
 Teachers also use these assessments to complete children's reports to parents three times a year which report both effort and attainment.
 7.2 The geography subject leader keeps samples of the children's work in a portfolio which shows what the expected level of achievement is in geography in each year of the school.